edvinv/named-js-regexp/README.md

 ## named-js-regexp
-Extends JavaScript RegExp with named groups and named backreferences.
+Extends JavaScript RegExp with named groups, backreferences and replacement.
 Both are converted to normal JavaScript RegExp so you will get the same speed, except for initial parsing.